How to Stay Safe From the Biggest Cybersecurity Threats of 2025

 Attacks on Web3 and Cryptocurrencies

-The Web3 ecosystem will become an even more lucrative target for cybercriminals, especially as new investors enter the space and Bitcoin continues to climb.
-The relative lack of regulations in the cryptocurrency market makes it easier for hackers to operate and harder for consumers to recover from losses when targeted.
+The Web3 ecosystem is becoming an increasingly lucrative target for cybercriminals, especially as new investors flood into the space and Bitcoin valuations climb past historic highs.
+In 2024 alone, hackers stole over $2.3 billion worth of crypto assets, a 40% increase compared to the previous year, with losses accelerating even further in early 2025.
+The relative lack of regulations across cryptocurrency markets makes it easier for hackers to operate and harder for victims to recover losses.

 IoT Devices Under Siege

-The lack of consistent update mechanisms and short-lived support are likely to worsen the problem, leaving millions of devices vulnerable long after exploits are discovered (and even fixed).
-Fortunately, the FTC has already issued warnings to manufacturers about the legal implications of failing to commit to long-term software support for smart devices.
+The lack of consistent update mechanisms and limited long-term support worsen the risks, leaving millions of devices vulnerable long after exploits are discovered.

 Emerging (And Continuing) Threat Actors